Branchial arch

-Branchial arches, or gill arches, are a series of bony "loops" present in fish, which support the gills.
-As gills are the primitive condition of vertebrates, all vertebrate embryos develop pharyngeal arches, though the eventual fate of these arches varies between taxa.
-In jawed fish, the first arch (the mandibular arch) develops into the jaws.
-The second gill arch (the hyoid arch) develops into the hyomandibular complex, which support the back of the jaw and the front of the gill series.
-The remaining posterior arches (simply called branchial arches) support the gills.
-In amphibians and reptiles, many elements are lost including the gill arches, resulting in only the oral jaws and a hyoid apparatus remaining.
-In mammals and birds, the hyoid is simplified further.
+Branchial arches or gill arches are a series of paired bony/cartilaginous "loops" behind the throat (pharyngeal cavity) of fish, which support the fish gills.
+As chordates, all vertebrate embryos develop pharyngeal arches, though the eventual fate of these arches varies between taxa.
+In all jawed fish (gnathostomes), the first arch pair (mandibular arches) develops into the jaw, the second gill arches (the hyoid arches) develop into the hyomandibular complex (which supports the back of the jaw and the front of the gill series), and the remaining posterior arches (simply called branchial arches) support the gills.
+In tetrapods, a mostly terrestrial clade evolved from lobe-finned fish, many pharyngeal arch elements are lost, including the gill arches.
+In amphibians and reptiles, only the oral jaws and a hyoid apparatus remains, and in mammals and birds the hyoid is simplified further to support the tongue and floor of the mouth.
+In mammals, the first and second pharyngeal arches also give rise to the auditory ossicles.

-All basal vertebrates breathe with gills.
-The gills are carried right behind the head, bordering the posterior margins of a series of openings from the esophagus to the exterior.
-Each gill is supported by a cartilaginous or bony gill arch.
-Bony fish (osteichthyans) have four pairs of arches, cartilaginous fish (chondrichthyans) have five to seven pairs, and primitive jawless fish ("agnathans") have up to seven.
-The vertebrate ancestor no doubt had more arches, as some of their chordate relatives have more than 50 pairs of gills.
+Most vertebrates are aquatic and breathe with gills, where water comes in contact for exchanging dissolved oxygen before flowing out through a series of openings (gill slits) to the outside.
+Each gill is supported by a cartilaginous or bony gill arch, which helps to maintain the gill's surface area.
+Bony fish (osteichthyans, mostly teleost ray-finned fish) have four pairs of arches, cartilaginous fish (chondrichthyans) have five to seven pairs, and the more basal jawless fish ("agnathans") have up to seven.
+The Cambrian ancestors of vertebrates no doubt had more gill arches, as some of their chordate relatives have more than 50 pairs of gills.

-In amphibians and some primitive bony fish, the larvae bear external gills, branching off from the gill arches.
-These are reduced in adulthood, their function taken over by the gills proper in fish and by lungs in most amphibians.
-Some neotenic amphibians retain the external larval gills in adulthood, the complex internal gill system as seen in fish apparently being irrevocably lost very early in the evolution of tetrapods.
+In amphibians and some primitive bony fish, the larvae bear external gills branching out from the gill arches.
+These regress upon adulthood, their function taken over by the gills proper in fish, or by lungs (which are homologous to swim bladders) and cutaneous respiration in most amphibians.
+Some neotenic amphibians (such as the axolotl) retain the external larval gills in adulthood, the complex internal gill system as seen in fish apparently being irrevocably lost very early in the evolution of tetrapods.